Mixed-Initiative Interaction

 Legal and Standards Context

-NIST's AI Risk Management Framework is voluntary, but it explicitly treats AI risk as a sociotechnical problem across design, development, use, and evaluation, with an appendix on AI risk management and human-AI interaction.
-OECD AI Principles require meaningful information about AI interactions and mechanisms for override, repair, or safe decommissioning when systems risk harm.
+NIST's AI Risk Management Framework is voluntary, but its human-AI interaction appendix says organizations can improve risk management by defining and differentiating human roles and responsibilities when people use, interact with, or manage AI systems.
+OECD AI Principles call for human agency and oversight and for mechanisms to override, repair, or safely decommission systems when they risk harm.
 ISO/IEC 42001:2023 treats responsible AI use as an organizational management-system problem, not only an interface problem.

 Oversight Models